-- to a preposition, direction toward I am going to the store.
+- 1. to a preposition, direction toward l am going to the store.

 - 2. two the number 2 I have two children.

-- too 1also I want some cake too.
+- too 'also I want some cake too.

-2more than enough I ate too much food.
+more than enough I ate too much food.

-· there, their, they're
+there, their, they're

-there - 1an expletive to get a sentence started

-There are bees in the room.

-an adverb telling where

-The school is over there.

-- 2. their possessive, belonging to them The students carried their books. - 3. they're contraction for they are They're going with us, aren't they?
+- there an expletive to get a sentence started There are bees in the room. an adverb telling where The school is over there. - 2. their possessive, belonging to them The students carried their books. - they're contraction for they are They're going with us, aren't they?

-• Have and its contraction 've (never of)
+Have and its contraction 've (never of)